ray-print/rambling-harmonicas-blackjack/readme.md

 * Store results in database to make data more accessible

 ## Contributions
 Yes!
 They are welcome!
 Please let me know what you want to work on.
 The most important thing to do now is to refactor the tests: migrate them to JUnit, remove useless ones, and add unit tests where appropriate.
 Once that is done, then there are scores of TODOs -- just grab one and ping me and refactor away.
-Until the tests are done and obvious refactoring is completed, no new features should be worked on, but bug fixes and suggestions for API improvements are always welcome.
+Bug fixes and suggestions for API and documentation improvements are always welcome.
 Also please see the issues list.

+## License
+GNU

+## Background
+This is the first program of any length I wrote; I stopped development in August 2014 and restarted in Feb 2016.
+The code needs serious refactoring (for several reasons -- I did it on a lark, not expecting to publish it; I was inexperienced when I wrote it; and I purposely used no external libraries.).
+It's in Java so it will obviously never compare to other calculators in terms of speed.

+There is nothing new in this calculator in terms of algorithms.
+It uses a cache to speed up calculation of dealer hand results and approximates split hand results.

 ## Acknowledgements
 Thanks to all those who have solved this problem before, especially those who posted results online: John A. Nairn, the Wizard of Odds, Casino Vérité Software, bjstrat.net.
 I hope that this calculator will one day be as good as the already existing ones.